trofima/clean-architecture-playground/README.md

 The project contains [core](./packages/core) module and it's integration to the different ui frameworks, like [react](./packages/react-example), [angular](./packages/angular-example), [vue](./packages/vue-example) etc. There is also pure [native](./packages/native-example) example.
 <br><b>It showcases how you can split business logic not only from view, but also from framework(!) and even platform</b> (yes there is [react-native](./packages/react-native-example) integration).

+* UseCases and Entities can be found in [core](./packages/core/src).
+There are also simple presenters examples.
+* Simple inverted dependency examples are in [core/src/dummy-dependencies](./packages/core/src/dummy-dependencies).
+* More complex presenter example is [here](./packages/react-example/src/order/presenter.js).

 <br>

 >[!NOTE]